By Nancy Armitage

 Henry “Edwards” Huntington (HEH)

 San Marino Ranch Property: Bought San Marino Ranch Jan.
-2, 1903 other records says Jan 24, 1903 – 501 acres; bought surrounding ranches added up to 800 acres and more.
+2, 1903 other records state: Jan.
+24, 1903 – 501 acres; bought surrounding ranches added up to 800 acres & more.
 Creator: Huntington Library, San Marino, CA USA Owner: Pacific Electric Railway Co., Huntington Building 6th Street & Main Streets, Downtown Los Angeles, CA

--Chesapeake & Ohio Railroad he built from the beginning.
+-Chesapeake & Ohio Railroad he built from the beginning (laid tracks).

 -President: Los Angeles Railway Co. “yellow cars”.